 Include an Apology

-Be sure to include some type of apology in your response and make sure that it is sincere.
+Be sure to include some apology in your response and make sure that it is sincere.
 You don’t necessarily need to apologize for the claim the guest is making, but you should apologize for the fact that they had a negative experience.
 More often than not, guests want to feel as though they are being heard and that they are being taken seriously.
 A simple apology is an easy way to convey this.

-The most common social media sites for guests to leave negative comments are Facebook and Twitter.
+The most popular social media sites for guests to leave negative comments are Facebook and Twitter.
 On Facebook, guests can message the hotel, leave a comment on the hotel’s Facebook page, or comment on a post.
 On Twitter, guests can direct message the hotel, tweet to the hotel, and reply to a tweet that the hotel has posted.
 Be sure to monitor all channels to stay on top of responses.